jlema3/jsd-class-repo/whiteboarding-fundamentals/README.md

 1. Find the character that appears the most time in a given string (i.e. "tomorrow" should return 'o').
 Return the character later in the alphabet if there is a tie.
 2. An array is supposed to contain the numbers 1-10, but one number is missing.
 Find and return that number.
-3. Write a method that finds the second highest number in an array of integers.
+3. Write a function that finds the second highest number in an array of integers.
-4. Given a non-empty string and an int N, return the string made starting with char 0, and then every Nth char of the string.
-So if N is 3, use char 0, 3, 6, ... and so on.
-N is 1 or more.
 5. Given an array of ints, return the string "even" if there are more even elements in the array, or "odd" if there are more odd elements in the array.
+6. Write a function that takes in a word and returns an object with the count of each vowel contained in that word.
+6. In DNA strings, symbols "A" and "T" are complements of each other, as are "C" and "G".
+Write a function called dnaTransform that takes in a DNA string of "ATTGC" and returns a string that represents it's compliment of "TAACG"

 > Check: Take one minute to review the solution to each of the whiteboarding problems.
 Choose one student to lead the review for each.